mrVanDalo/nix-nomad-cluster/README.md

 - Encrypt disks by default
   - How to unlock disks?
 TPM?
 - Use TPM https://www.freedesktop.org/software/systemd/man/latest/systemd-cryptenroll.html to unlook vault eventually.
+- Adjust Blocksize of nix-store on cache instance to improve spead

 # Goals